 Our most advanced drug candidate, vidofludimus calcium (IMU-838), is being tested in several ongoing MS trials as part of its overall clinical program in order to support a potential approval for patients with MS in major markets.
 The Phase 3 ENSURE program of vidofludimus calcium in relapsing multiple sclerosis ("RMS"), comprising twin studies evaluating efficacy, safety, and tolerability of vidofludimus calcium versus placebo, and the supportive Phase 2 CALLIPER trial of vidofludimus calcium in progressive multiple sclerosis ("PMS") are ongoing and actively enrolling patients.
-Our current expectation is to report data from the interim analysis of the CALLIPER trial in the second half of 2023 and to read-out top-line data at the end of 2024.
+Our current expectation is to report data from the interim analysis of the CALLIPER trial in fall of 2023 and to read-out top-line data at the end of 2024.
 Moreover, we currently expect to report data from the interim analysis of the ENSURE program in late 2024 and to read-out the first of the ENSURE trials at the end of 2025.
 Although we currently believe that each of these goals is achievable, they are each dependent on numerous factors, most of which are not under our direct control and can be difficult to predict.
 We plan to periodically review this assessment and provide updates of material changes as appropriate.

-If approved, we believe that vidofludimus calcium, with combined anti-inflammatory, anti-viral, and neuroprotective effects, has the potential to be a unique treatment option targeted to the complex pathophysiology of MS. Multiple publications from 2022 have highlighted the enhanced understanding of the triggers and ongoing neuronal destruction of MS, namely, that MS is triggered by infection from Epstein-Barr virus ("EBV") followed by cross-reactive antibody production and associated auto-inflammation and neuronal damage.
-Vidofludimus calcium is a known inhibitor of the enzyme dihydroorotate dehydrogenase ("DHODH"), which is a key enzyme in the metabolism of overactive immune cells and virus-infected cells.
+If approved, we believe that vidofludimus calcium, with combined anti-inflammatory, anti-viral, and neuroprotective effects, has the potential to be a unique treatment option targeted to the complex pathophysiology of MS. Recently published preclinical data showed that vidofludimus calcium activates the neuroprotective transcription factor nuclear receptor related 1 ("Nurr1"), which is associated with direct neuroprotective properties and may enhance the potential benefit for patients.
+Additionally, vidofludimus calcium is a known inhibitor of the enzyme dihydroorotate dehydrogenase ("DHODH"), which is a key enzyme in the metabolism of overactive immune cells and virus-infected cells.
 This mechanism is associated with the anti-inflammatory and anti-viral effects of vidofludimus calcium.
-Additionally, recent evidence indicates that vidofludimus calcium activates a yet-to-be-disclosed target with direct neuroprotective properties, which may enhance its potential benefit for patients.
-We believe that the combined mechanisms of vidofludimus calcium are unique in the MS space and support the therapeutic performance shown in our Phase 2 EMPhASIS trial in relapsing-remitting multiple sclerosis patients, in particular, via data illustrating the potential to reduce magnetic resonance imaging lesions, prevent relapses, reduce the rate of disability progression, and reduce levels of serum neurofilament light chain ("NfL"), an important biomarker of neuronal death.
+We believe that the combined mechanisms of vidofludimus calcium are unique in the MS space and support the therapeutic performance shown in our Phase 2 EMPhASIS trial in relapsing-remitting MS patients, in particular, via data illustrating the potential to reduce magnetic resonance imaging lesions, prevent relapses, reduce the rate of disability progression, and reduce levels of serum neurofilament light chain ("NfL"), an important biomarker of neuronal death.
 Vidofludimus calcium has shown a consistent pharmacokinetic, safety and tolerability profile and has already been exposed to more than 1,400 human subjects and patients in either of the drug's formulations.

 IMU-856 is an orally available and systemically acting small molecule modulator that targets Sirtuin 6 ("SIRT6"), a protein which serves as a transcriptional regulator of intestinal barrier function and regeneration of bowel epithelium.
 Based on preclinical data, we believe this compound may represent a unique treatment approach, as the mechanism of action targets the restoration of the intestinal barrier function and bowel wall architecture in patients suffering from gastrointestinal diseases such as celiac disease, inflammatory bowel disease, irritable bowel syndrome with diarrhea and other intestinal barrier function associated diseases.
-We believe that, because IMU-856 has been shown in preclinical investigations to avoid suppression of immune cells, it may therefore have the potential to maintain immune surveillance for patients during therapy, which would be an important advantage versus immunosuppressive medications.
+We believe that, because IMU-856 has been shown in preclinical investigations to avoid suppression of immune cells, it may therefore have the potential to maintain immune surveillance for patients during therapy, which would be an important advantage versus immunosuppressive medications and may allow the potential for combination treatments with available treatments in gastroenterological diseases.